weaviate/java-client/README.md

 ### Uber JAR🫙

 If you're building a uber-JAR with something like `maven-assembly-plugin`, use a shaded version with classifier `all`.
 This ensures that all dynamically-loaded dependecies of `io.grpc` are resolved correctly.

+### SNAPSHOT releases

+The latest development version of `client6` is released after every merged pull request.
+Set the version to `6.0.0-SNAPSHOT` to include it in your project.
+Please be mindful of the fact that this is not a stable release and breaking changes may be introduced.

 ### Gson and reflective access to internal JDK classes